Linear Regression from Strategic Data Sources: Model Description

+where $\| \cdot \|_F$ is the Frobenius norm and $I$ is the identity matrix.
+All three scalarizations satisfy Assumption~\ref{estimationassumption}.
+The convexity of these scalarizations implies that, if repetitions are allowed (i.e., an experiment can be conducted multiple times), the analyst can determine which fraction of her experiments should be performed on a given sample by solving a convex optimization problem (see, e.g., \cite{boyd2004convex}).
+On the other hand, if repetitions are not allowed, convexity implies that experimental design can be cast as a submodular maximization problem subject to cardinality constraints (see, e.g., \cite{horel2013budget}), which is NP-hard for the objectives in \eqref{specific} but admits a poly-time approximation.
+Submodular maximization arises precisely due to the aforementioned diminishing returns property of the information gain under new labels; this, in turn, a direct consequence of Assumption~\ref{estimationassumption}.

-As a consequence of Assumption \ref{estimationassumption}, the extended-value extension $f$ is convex.
-The convexity of $F(V(\cdot))$ follows from the fact that it is the composition of the non-decreasing convex function $F(\cdot)$ with the matrix convex function $V(\cdot)$; the latter is convex because the matrix inverse is matrix convex.
-Moreover, $f$ is twice continuously differentiable on its effective domain $\{ \lambdab \in \R_+^n: \prcs(\lambdab)\in S_{++}^d\}.$
+Note that, as a further consequence of Assumption \ref{estimationassumption}, the extended-value extension $f$ is convex (in $\lambdab$).
+The convexity of $F(V(\cdot))$ follows from the fact that it is the composition of the increasing convex function $F(\cdot)$ with the matrix convex function $V(\cdot)$; the latter is convex because the matrix inverse is matrix convex and the precision matrix $A(\lambdab)$ is an affine function of $\lambdab$.

-Scalarizations of positive semidefinite matrices and, in particular, of the covariance matrix $\cov(\lambdab)$, are abundant in statistical inference literature in the context of experimental design~\cite{boyd2004convex,pukelsheim2006optimal,atkinson2007optimum}.
-We give two examples we use in our analysis below:
+\paragraph{Additional Assumptions.} Our result on Nash equilibrium existence and uniqueness (Theorem~\ref{thm.Nash}) relies on Assumptions~1 and 2.
+Our bounds on the price of stability (Theorem~\ref{generalizedBound}) and our Aitken-type results (Theorem~\ref{GLSoptimaltofactor}) use two additional assumptions that further constrain the shape of the disclosure costs and the scalarization function: \begin{assumption} There exist $1\le\pone\le\ptwo\in\R_+\cup\{+\infty\}$ such that, for all $i \in N$, the disclosure cost $c_i : \R_+ \rightarrow \R_+$ satisfies: